DawnDeWaay/tdd-amplify-react/README.md

 - The button needs a name
 - The inputs need descriptions

 We could just make these changes and this high-level test would not break.
-But these changes have external impact on how the customer understands and uses this application.
+But these changes have an external impact on how the customer understands and uses this application.
 Assuming these changes are needed then we must drive them through tests.
 One "internal structure" change that could help is pulling this form out into a [react component](https://reactjs.org/docs/thinking-in-react.html#step-1-break-the-ui-into-a-component-hierarchy) so that we can drive these changes independently.
 Eventually `App.js` will have several components:

 ```js
 <div className="App">